DanielUniTwente/ResearchProject/README.md

     rasa run actions

-To start the UI run the app.py file and go to the specified address
+To start the UI run the app.py file and go to the specified address.
+Before using the system ensure that your neo4j DBMS is running.